ajjajjajjajj/dsa4264-lta-geospatial/Technical Report.md

 #### Secondary Method of Identification: Ridership Analytics

-For the secondary method, we examined the ridership data to identify ridership patterns and allow us to make an informed decision on whether it is appropriate to remove or modify the routes given the ridership trends.
+To add an additional dimension to our analysis and further back our recommendations, we chose to incorporate ridership as part of our analysis.
+To reduce the impact of our recommendations to commuters/members of public, who are one of the stakeholders, we would probably only want to remove bus routes with 'low ridership'.

 We started by looking at the ridership trends across different bus stops in Singapore by plotting the ridership data by time of an hour for tap-in/tap-out volume to examine its distribution.

 ![ridership 1.png](assets%2Fridership%201.png)

 From this plot, we observed the skewed nature of ridership distribution across Singapore.
-We selected Service 167 example, to test our hypothesis that parallel routes tend to have overall ridership below the 25th percentile.
+We selected Service 167 example, to _test our hypothesis that parallel routes tend to have overall ridership below the 25th percentile_.

 To test our hypothesis and build a viable algorithm, we counted the number of instances of a particular bus stop in the service route 167 falls below the 25th Percentile.
-Then we fixed a threshold of 6 to account for the (5 am to 6 am & 7 pm to 12 am) which tends to be lower ridership during this timing.
+Then we fixed a threshold of 6 to account for the (5am to 6am & 7pm to 12am) which tends to be lower ridership during this timing.

 We first tested with one month (**[01_ridership_exploration.ipynb](ridership%2F01_ridership_exploration.ipynb)**) and then applied the process to across 3 months (**[02_ridership_quarterly_analysis.ipynb](ridership%2F02_ridership_quarterly_analysis.ipynb)**) to account for any discrepancy in the data.
 Below is a visualisation build based on our approach.

 ![167 ridership.png](assets%2F167%20ridership.png)

 From our analysis, we realised that our hypothesis fails to match with the ground truth.
 Upon further investigation, we realised the issue with the dataset where the ridership volume does not account for individual routes but rather all the buses that pass through the bus stops.

 Given that there is no substantial changes, we decided to to take the 3-month average ridership data for our trip based proportional analysis.